dynamsoft-docs/capture-vision-docs/architecture/index.md

 To address this, we use a **listening object** with the [Intermediate Result Receiver (IRR) interface](output.md#intermediate-result-receiver).
 This object listens for localized barcodes and decoded barcodes, applying different visual cues.

-Here’s a visual representation of how CVR dispatches intermediate results:
+Here's a visual representation of how CVR dispatches intermediate results:

 ![Intermediate-Result-Dispatch](assets/Intermediate-Result-Dispatch.png)
 ***Diagram 5: Intermediate Results Dispatching***